- Define communication and discuss its importance.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 Communication and sharing of ideas are central to our lives.
 Take a little bit of time to learn more about one of the digital spaces where ideas are shared: TED conferences.
 In its own words, TED is a nonprofit “devoted to ideas worth spreading.”
-World-famous wildly talented artists, scientists, and inventors share their thought-provoking ideas in short multimedia presentations.
+World-famous artists, scientists, and inventors share their thought-provoking ideas in short multimedia presentations.

 Berk, L. E. (2013).
 Child development (9th ed.).
 Upper Saddle River, NJ: Pearson Education Inc.